ishaansworld/qbio499/README.md

 4. Compare and report the plots of the original data and the plots of the latent vectors.
 How do the various embedding sizes change the quality of clustering?
 Here we only consider latent embedding size of 10.

-5. Try to use a non-zero MSE loss to replace MSE when training your AE model.
+5. Try to use a non-zero MSE loss function to replace MSE when training your AE model.
 Compare the reconstruction Mean Squared Error (MSE) with latent embedding size of 10.
 Then plot the PCA and t-SNE plots of the reconstructions and latent vectors with original data.
 What clonclusion can you get?

 ## Predicting TF Binding Affinity Using DNA Shape Features